Daoenti/Kingmaker/Characters/Rust.md

 - 4 gp, 6 sp, 6 cp

 ## Personality
-Rust is deeply distrustful of authority and organized religion, despite his nominal connection to Lamashtu.
+Rust is deeply distrustful of authority and organized religion, despite his nominal connection to [[Deities/Lamashtu|Lamashtu]].
 He speaks little about his past and deflects personal questions with practiced ease.
 Despite his traumatic upbringing, he possesses a stubborn compassion for the vulnerable and downtrodden—perhaps because he knows intimately what it means to be powerless.

 He's pragmatic beyond his years, displaying cynicism that seems wrong on someone only 13 years old.
 Yet he occasionally reveals flashes of unexpected kindness, especially toward animals and younger children.
 He has a particular soft spot for creatures that others deem worthless or disposable.